 What Your Landlord Can’t Keep Your Security Deposit For

-Your landlord cannot keep your security deposit for regular wear and tear to the property, or for damages you have not caused.
+Your landlord cannot keep your security deposit for regular wear and tear to the property or for damages you did not cause.
 For example, if the kitchen had a broken tile when you moved in, your landlord cannot charge you for that damage.
 This also includes:

 - Naturally faded paint or wallpaper

 - Leaky or minor damages to plumbing fixtures

 - Furniture marks in carpet

 - Warped doors, windows, and walls from normal age, temperature, or moisture

 - Dents in walls from door handles

 - Broken appliances from age or regular wear